janghyuncho/PiCIE/README.md

 }
 ```
 ## Acknowledgements
 We thank Facebook AI Research for the open-soource library [Faiss](https://github.com/facebookresearch/faiss).
+Also, our implementation largely borrows from [DeepCluster](https://github.com/facebookresearch/deepcluster) and [DeeperCluster](https://github.com/facebookresearch/DeeperCluster) for clustering with Faiss.

 #### TODO's
 - [x] Dependency & dataset setup.